icerpc/icerpc-docs/pages/docs/slice/language-guide/slice1-or-slice2.md

     hasEngine: bool
 }

-// Can be encoded with Slice1 but not Slice2.
+// Can be encoded with Slice1 but not Slice2
-compat struct VehicleCarrier {
+// because it references a class. compat struct VehicleCarrier {
     vehicle: Vehicle?
 }
 ```

-On the other hand, it is always an error to reference a type defined in a Slice2 file in a Slice1 file.
+On the other hand, it is always an error to reference a type defined in a Slice2 file from a Slice1 file.

 ## C# mapping